152nd Rifle Division: Encirclement and breakout

 On October 5 Konev ordered Boldin to maintain the defense of Kholm-Zhirkovskii with the 101st Motorized while attacking with the remainder of his Group against the German forces facing the 140th Rifle Division in order to restore the Dniepr line.
 In fact, the Group was too heavily engaged on its current lines.
 The situation was made worse by the lack of communications with 32nd Army.
 Under heavy counterattacks and bombing the 101st and 128th Tanks were forced out of the town.
 Boldin also reported in the morning of October 6 about the previous evening:

 The 152nd Rifle Division at 20.00 after stubborn fighting broke into the settlement of Igor'evskoe [12km southwest of Kholm-Zhirkovskii] with one battalion and seized a significant amount of materiel, but enemy reserves came up and drove them out again.
 At 17.00 up to two enemy battalions launched a berserk attack, marching at full height to the playing of a band, but it was repulsed by machine gun and artillery fire that inflicted heavy casualties on the enemy.

 He stated that for October 6 two regiments of the division, along with remnants of the 251st Rifle Division, would attack to take Igorevskaya Station while its remaining regiment would hold along the line PuchinaVerzhaHill 232.6.

 The German main encirclement was closed the next day near Vyazma.
 Under the circumstances the STAVKA decided to put all the encircled forces in the Vyazma area under one commander, and while Boldin was considered, Konev's choice fell on Lukin, likely due to his previous experience at Smolensk.
 He had already brought all his forces back over the Dniepr in preparation for a breakout, either toward Sychyovka or Gzhatsk.
 However, contact with Lukin was lost when his headquarters southwest of Vyazma came under attack at noon.
-Konev was forced to relay orders for the escape through 32nd Army, with was consolidated with 19th Army.
+Konev was forced to relay orders for the escape through 32nd Army, which was consolidated with 19th Army.
 Meanwhile, Lukin composed a report which was not received by the STAVKA until 1935 hours on October 11, in which he asked for the whereabouts of Group Boldin.
-Even in these first day the enveloped troops were running low on rations, fuel, and ammunition, and the aid stations and hospitals were filled with wounded.
+Even in these first days the enveloped troops were running low on rations, fuel, and ammunition, and the aid stations and hospitals were filled with wounded.
 On October 8, Konev sent orders to 16th Army for an attack to retake Vyazma en route to a breakout which was to include Group Boldin, but the Group was still out of contact.